d3ssy23/d3ssy23/README.md

 - 👋 Hi, I’m @d3ssy23
-- 👀 I’m a C/C++ developper, with main passion in DSP and Audio Developement and decent knowledge in Matlab, learing embedded systems.
+- 👀 I’m a C/C++ developper, with main passion in DSP and Audio Developement and embedded systems.
 - 🌱 I’m currently learning JUCE Framework ^-^
 - 💞️ I’m looking to collaborate on any super good idea, brainstorm session,so to say any kind creative and interesting technical geeky ideas.
 - 📫 How to reach me, there's linkedin profile in bio.